Synvoret/PLCraft/backend/README.md

-# Django Project – Bagpack & Crochet Management
+# Django Project – PLCraft Management

 ## 📌 Project Overview
-This project is a **Django-based web application** designed for managing user accounts and product catalogs related to **backpacks** and **crochet items**.
+This project is a **Django-based web application** designed for managing user accounts and product catalogs related to **backpacks** and **crochets**.
 It provides both a web interface and a versioned API for integration and automation.

 ---